FatamaRahman/VanillaJS/README.md

 # VanillaJS

 My attempt at the #Javascript30 day challenge focusing on VanillaJS!
+You can find the challenge here: https://javascript30.com/

+# Progress
+[x] Day 01 - completed on 12/25